3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue.md

 One of the most useful information found there is [list of mboot.c32 options](https://github.com/vmware/esx-boot/blob/master/mboot/mboot.c).
 We haven't found such list on the VMware website.
 This allowed us to gather more verbose output.
-From Syslinux menu press Tab and change command line to:
+From SYSLINUX menu press Tab and change command line to:

 ```
 > mboot.c32 -c boot.cfg -D -S 1